 The Fund is actively managed and incorporates sector allocations and tactical hedging during various interest rate and market environments.
 The Adviser uses fundamental credit and relative value analysis, and focuses on securities with transparent pricing, actively-traded capital structures and a high level of liquidity.
 The Adviser seeks to maintain the Fund's portfolio at an average credit rating of investment grade.
 The dollar weighted average duration of the portfolio of the Fund for the past year is approximately two years, with an expected range of between one and nine years based on the Adviser's assessment of market conditions.
 The Fund may invest in fixed-income securities of any duration or maturity.
-Duration is a measure of the sensitivity of the price of a fixed income securities with shorter duration generally will be less affected by changes in interest rates than the prices of fixed income securities with greater duration.
-For example, a five year duration means the fixed income security is expected to decrease in value by 5% if interest rates rates rise 1% and increase in value by 5% if interest rates fall 1% holding other factors constant.
+Duration is a measure of the sensitivity of the price of a fixed income security (or a portfolio of fixed income securities) to changes in interest rates.
+The prices of fixed income securities with shorter duration generally will be less affected by changes in interest rates than the prices of fixed income securities with greater duration.
+For example, a five year duration means the fixed income security is expected to decrease in value by 5% if interest rates fall 1% holding other factors constant.